JohanHW-CD/Space_Invaders/README.md

 # Space_Invaders
-Second game I ever made, just to learn how to code, sometime 2020/2019
+Second game I ever made, just to learn how to code.
+It's a copy of the game Space Invaders.
+Sometime 2020/2019